Livl-Corporation/livl-madness/README.md

 ## 🌍 Play in multiplayer over the internet

+A public server is available at the following address: `chouffe.tgimenez.fr`.
+If you cannot join, it means that a game is already in progress or that the server is turned off.
+Good luck guessing 🤓!

 To play accross the internet, you need to have a server running on a computer connected to the internet.

 It can be a dedicated server build, or via the game client, by choosing "Héberger une partie" after entering your nickname.